atticus-sullivan/LuaSnip/DOC.md

   the keys are corresponding filetypes.
   `opts` may contain the following keys:
   - `type`: type of `snippets`, `"snippets"` or `"autosnippets"`.
-This serves as default value for the `autotriggered` key of each snippet added by this call see [SNIPPETS](#SNIPPETS).
+This serves as default value for the `snippetType` key of each snippet added by this call see [SNIPPETS](#SNIPPETS).

   - `key`: Key that identifies snippets added via this call.